Difference Between Articles and Bylaws

 The main difference is that nonprofit corporations need to include and adhere to certain specific provisions in their documents as a requirement for maintaining their tax-exempt status with the IRS.
 In addition to all the other requirements associated with Articles of Incorporation, a nonprofit corporation must also include a statement regarding the company's charitable purpose.

 If you need help with difference between articles and bylaws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.